 "There's nothing left of it," I whispered.

-"Then they'll learn that the hard way," she said, and there was an edge to her voice.
-Whoever they were, she wasn't pleased with them.
+"Then they'll learn that the hard way," she said, and there was a sudden edge to her voice.
+Whoever they were, she clearly wasn't pleased with them.

 "Anamaria Benson, Ana for short.
 I'm an employee of Weyland Industries—field and medical technician, to be exact.
 Mr. Weyland saw fit to bring me along on this little adventure."

-I vaguely recalled having seen more of Weyland's employees milling about when I'd first boarded the Piper Maru; it made sense that he'd bring an entire team along to further study the temple.
-"How did they find me on Bouvetoya?"
-I questioned.
+I vaguely recalled having seen more of Weyland's employees milling about when I'd first boarded the Piper Maru.
+It made sense that he'd bring an entire team along to further study the temple because he'd been anticipating a successful mission.

 "How long have I been here?"